 When using the NetApp Cloud Volumes Service, make sure that NetApp has been certified by your database vendor.

-- You can use any disk type as long as it meets your performance requirements.
-If standard PD does not provide enough performance for your needs, try balanced (pd-balanced) or SSD (pd-ssd) instead.
+- You can use any disk type as long as it meets your performance

 - For testing purposes, create a non-production HA system that is equivalent to your production environment.

-- To simulate a Compute Engine live migration and ensure you've configured adequate cluster failover thresholds, see Testing your availability policies.
+- To simulate a Compute Engine live migration and ensure that you've configured adequate cluster failover thresholds, see Testing your availability policies.

 - To enable successful failover and failback, create an operations playbook and update it as needed.